mhoemmen/wg21-proposals/movable-box/movable-box.md

 # Approaches to a fix

-## Make lambdas trivially copy assignable if their members are?
+## Make lambdas trivially copyable if their members are?

 We could just make lambdas trivially copyable if their members are.
 This would work by giving lambdas a defaulted copy assignment operator